swiftlang/swift-evolution/proposals/NNNN-implicit-self-weak-capture.md

 }
 ```

 Since `self` has already been captured explicitly, there is limited value in requiring authors to use explicit `self`.
-This is inconsistent, and adds unnecessary visual noise to `weak self` closures.
+This is inconsistent, and adds unnecessary visual noise to the body of closures using `weak self` captures.

 ## Proposed solution